#ProudToBeIrish Trending as Polls Declare Overwhelming Yes to Marriage Equality in Ireland

 Videos by VICE

-Only two hours after counting began at 9 AM on Saturday, bookmakers were paying out on Yes bets in what they were describing as a “landslide” victory.
+Only two hours after counting began at 9 AM this morning, bookmakers were paying out on Yes bets in what they were describing as a “landslide” victory.
 Not longer afterwards, prominent No campaign group Mothers and Fathers Matter conceded that the Yes campaign had won.
 Press release statements from the IONA Institute, a Catholic think-tank, even offered their congratulations to the Yes coalition.

 “A new generation has spoken.
 This is a generation with open, kind hearts, a generosity of spirit, and a great capacity to love.” —Michael Barron